Key Takeaways

 - Extreme spike: Scam token with high fake value

-Step 5: TX-by-TX Comparison with On-Chain
+Step 5: TX-by-TX Reconciliation Against On-Chain

 05 Preventive Measures

-Combine API + CSV
+Combine API and CSV

 Caution with Manual Changes